friedbrice/simple-haskell/README.md

 ## Getting Started

+Once my Package Control PR goes through, you can install this as you would install any other Sublime Text 3 package.

-Clone the repository, and from the project root, run one of the following commands.
+Until then, clone the repository, and from the project root, run one of the following commands.

 For MacOS: